-Another misconception: that national park lodges are run by the national parks.
+Another misconception is that national park lodges are run by the national parks.
 In most cases, lodges within the national park system are run by outside lodging companies.
 (For example, Aramark is the concessionaire at Olympic National Park, Xanterra at Crater Lake National Park, and Guest Services, Inc at Mt.
 Rainier National Park.)
 Booking can usually be made a year in advance, and off-season or last-minute deals can be had.
-Hint: it’s worth getting on their mailing lists.
+Hint: It’s worth getting on their (e)mailing lists.

 How to Get Wilderness Permits

 Even if you don’t plan to stay in an established campground during a national park visit, backcountry wilderness permits for national park backpacking need to be obtained.
 Requirements for permits vary, so you’ll have to do your homework.
 In most cases, permits can be picked up at the park’s wilderness center the day of departure into the backcountry, but in some cases, lotteries may be implemented, forcing families to be flexible and patient.
 If you want to get an early start on the trail, you may want to stay the night prior in a campground or lodge: check for walk-in sites that do not require reservations, such as Rainier’s Ipsut Creek, or backcountry programs, such as Yosemite National Park’s, that include a backpacker’s campground for free the night before and after your backcountry escape.

 How and when to make national park camping reservations – Plan early!